 Whereas the rise curve reflects the blowing agent generation, the rise pressure mirrors the cell properties, which are affected by the polymerization reaction.
 Pressure measurement can yield valuable information about the effects of catalysts on gelling.
 Furthermore the rise pressure determines the blow off point of flexible foams and it can distinguish between open and closed cell formation.
 The pressure curve reveals the objective gel point.
-For production purposes, the pressure decay indicates the demolding time.
+For production purposes, the pressure decrease indicates the demolding time.
 Since the foam can expand freely to the top while the pressure is being measured, FOAMAT is able to measure the rise profile simultaneously.
 FPM devices are available with different cardboard cylinder diameters.
 For high density foams or low extrusion rates the FPM 70 (Fig. 6) is recommended.
 Its expansion volume is confined by cardboard tubes of 70mm diameter.
 For low density foams and big foam samples the FPM 150 (Fig. 3) is preferred.
 The FPM 2 with 100mm cylinder diameter has all-round features and can be used for many types of foam.
+In order to simulate the production conditions in a mold, the FPM pressure plate can be heated with an electrical closed loop control.

-Viscosity
+Viscosity / Flowability

-A particular advantage of measuring the pressure at the bottom of the cylindrical expansion container of FPM is that it allows the viscosity of the foam to be calculated directly from the measurement data gained by FOAMAT.
+A particular advantage of measuring the pressure at the bottom of the cylindrical expansion container of FPM is that it allows to calculate the viscosity of the foam directly from the measurement data gained by FOAMAT.
 Hagen-Poisseuille's viscosity equation of a fluid in a tube is applied (Fig. 4).
 The model defines the viscosity by the force, which is needed to move a section of foam through a tube with a given speed.
-In the FPM the cardboard cylinder resembles the tube and the force is calculated from the pressure reading.
+In the FPM the cardboard cylinder resembles the tube and the force is calcu-lated from the pressure reading.
 The pressure data gained by the FPM and the rise profile of FOAMAT are sufficient to calculate the viscosity vs. time curve.
 This algorithm is integrated into the FOAM software.